chandra1sekar/data-engineering/03-Welcome-to-the-Queryside/sync-slides.md

 ## Overview
 - Go over Assignment 2 results
 - Dive into command line tools for figuring out what you have in datasets
-- Docker for setting up BigQuery from the command line
+- Setting up BigQuery from the command line
 - What's up next?

 #